springone-2022-edge-configuration/small-edge/README.md

 > temp/hello-friends.yml

 TODO:
+- use gitregistry
+- push the imgpkg of the final yaml to the regitry
+- pass env var between jobs
 - cache carvel packages installation
-- pass env var between jobs
 - not commit the final yaml to git
-- push the imgpkg of teh final yaml to the regitry
 -